onionj/vinet/README.md

 # vinet v0.18.6
 ## gui trojan for windows
 ### This is a graphical trojan created with [pybotnet](https://github.com/onionj/pybotnet) and tkinter
+> This project uses an older version of pybotnet

 > Disclaimer: Please note that this is a research project.
 I am by no means responsible for any usage of this tool.
 Use it on your behalf.